Eating Disorders and College Students

-Further, western cultural idealization of a thin frame is an added complication for college students today, and while faced with these often unattainable ideals, college students are also in an environment where regular well-balanced meals are rare, binge-eating and drinking is normalized, and diet mentality is rampant.
+Not only faced with often-unattainable appearance ideals, college students are also in an environment where regular well-balanced meals are rare, binge eating and drinking is normalized, and diet mentality is rampant.
 This creates a risky environment for a cycle of binge eating, weight gain, dieting, body image disturbance, and disordered eating cycles.
-As many as 36–50% of adolescent girls diet and, of these, NEDA reports that 35% of “normal” dieters progress to unhealthy dieting, and of those, 20–25% develop partial or full syndrome eating disorders.
+As many as 36–50% of adolescent girls diet and, according to NEDA, 35% of “normal” dieters progress to pathological dieting.
+Of those 35%, 20–25% develop partial or full syndrome eating disorders.

-Contrast this with the typical length of outpatient treatment for patients with eating disorders, for which estimates range from 30 sessions to seven years.
+The average number of appointments students attend in a college counseling center is 4.55, according to CCMH.
+Contrast this with the typical length of outpatient treatment for patients with eating disorders, for which estimates range from a few dozen sessions to regular sessions over the course of up to seven years.
 This essentially means that college students with eating concerns are unlikely to receive adequate treatment at their college counseling centers.
 However, counseling centers can and should assist with early identification and be an entry point into appropriate outpatient services or higher levels of care.

-Early identification of eating disorders is critical in order to effectively prevent the potentially life-long impact of the disease on the body and brain.
+Early identification of eating disorders is critical in order to effectively prevent the potentially lifelong impact of the disease on the body and brain.
 Malnutrition can lead to bone density loss, suspend brain development, interrupt reproductive processes, and more.
-Without prompt and sufficient treatment physical consequences can be irreversible.
+Without prompt and sufficient treatment, physical consequences can be irreversible.
 Furthermore, eating disorders can negatively impact social, psychological, and academic functioning.
-Treating people who are struggling with the onset of symptoms of an eating disorder as quickly as possible and at the highest level of care needed likely leads to the best possible outcome for those students.
-Early identification through student health, residence halls as well as university counseling services are likely the best way to ensure that young people do not struggle unnecessarily.
+Treating people who are struggling with the onset of eating disorder symptoms as quickly as possible and at the highest level of care necessary often leads to the best possible outcome for those students.
+Early identification through student health residence halls and university counseling services are likely the best way to ensure that young people do not struggle unnecessarily.

 Strategies to Support College Students with Eating Disorders or in Recovery:

-- Educate students with a history of disordered eating/eating disorders, along with their parents and treatment teams about the risk of relapse that entering college presents.
+- Educate students with a history of disordered eating or eating disorders, along with their parents and treatment teams, about the risk of relapse that comes with the transition to college.

 - Provide resources for understanding warning signs and strategies for early identification and intervention to professors, residence life personnel, and other university support providers.

-- Align universities with ED support networks and provide them with resources for understanding the first signs and efforts of early identification.
+- Align universities with eating disorder support networks and provide them with resources for understanding the first signs and efforts of early identification.

 - Assist university counseling center staff with developing a network of external providers experienced in treating eating disorders so that the referral process is as seamless as possible.